CMPGFB/Dead-Man-Switch-Contracts/README.md

 # **Dead Man’s Switch Smart Contracts**

 This repository contains multiple implementations of a **Dead Man’s Switch** contract across different blockchain technologies, including **Solidity (Ethereum), Clarity (Stacks), Clarity with Bitcoin UTXOs, and Bitcoin Script (Miniscript/Bitscript)**.
-All contracts have not been audited by a firm, so proceed with caution and do not use in a production environment without proper auditing, which may prevent loss of funds.
+All contracts have not been audited by a firm, so proceed with caution and do not use in a production environment without proper auditing, preventing loss of funds.

 A **Dead Man’s Switch** is a mechanism that automatically transfers assets if the owner fails to check in within a certain timeframe.